dlang-tour/english/basics/templates.md

 Function templates have two parameter sets - the first is for compile-time arguments and the second is for run-time arguments.
 (Non-templated functions can accept only run-time arguments).
-If one ore more compile-time arguments are left unspecified when the function is called, the compiler tries to deduce them from the list of run-time arguments as the types of those arguments.
+If one or more compile-time arguments are left unspecified when the function is called, the compiler tries to deduce them from the list of run-time arguments as the types of those arguments.

     int a = 5; int b = 10;